mohasnik/Network-On-Chip/README.md

 ## Overview

-This repository contains the RTL design and implementation of a 4x4 Network-on-Chip (NoC) with a mesh topology.
+This repository contains the RTL design and implementation of a 4x4 Network-on-Chip (NoC) with a mesh topology with a complete high-level SystemVerilog testing.
 The project is part of the Core-Based Embedded System Design course.
 It covers the detailed SystemVerilog design of each module, including buffer units, routing units, switch allocators, switches, routers, and nodes, along with high-level testing scenarios.

 ## Table of Contents